mmottl/pure-fun/README.md

 ### Lazy evaluation

-The syntax for lazy evaluation used to implement the datastructures and algorithms that require them is quite different from the original.
+The syntax for lazy evaluation used to implement the data structures and algorithms that require them is quite different from the original.
-The `lazy` type is used to specify datastructures that need lazy evaluation.
+The `lazy` type is used to specify data structures that need lazy evaluation.
 OCaml recently also introduced pattern matching on lazy values, which is used throughout.